-ELEMENT EBRD PR5 ADB's Safeguard Involuntary Resettlement IFC PS5 Uzbekistan Legislation Measures to Bridge the Gap customary & traditional rights recognised under national laws).
-Those who do not have formal legal rights to land at the time of the census, but who have a claim to land that is recognised or recognisable under the national laws.
-Those who have no recognisable legal right to claim the land that they occupy. lost in its entirety or in part.
-Persons who lost the land they occupy in its entirety or in part who have no formal legal rights to such land, but who have claim of such lands that are recognizable under national laws.
-Persons who lost the land they occupy in its entirety or in part who have neither formal legal rights nor recognizable claims to such land.
-ADB also requires that: Those with no formal/recognizable right on the land are entitled to be compensated for their non-land assets at replacement cost and for rehabilitation assistance.
-Land compensation (instead of cash) for PAPs whose or assets they occupy or use.
-Those who do not have formal legal rights to land or assets, but have a claim to land that is recognised or recognisable under national law.
-Those who have no recognizable legal right or claim to the land or assets that they occupy or use. provision of compensation and transitional support for landholders with legitimate rights to land, exclusively.
-Furthermore, the presidential resolution issued for the Project provides that the Ministry of Energy is exempt from delivery of compensation for agricultural land subject to expropriation. provided for all PAPs, including those who do not have legal rights to productive land and common resources (e.g., informal herders in Nurobod district).
+ELEMENT EBRD PR5 IFC PS5 Uzbekistan Legislation Measures to Bridge the Gap collection of appropriate socio-economic baseline data of the PAPs comparable requirement for conducting a socio-economic survey. income generating assets and resources.
+The Plan draws on dedicated census, socioeconomic and asset inventory surveys, to ensure the delivery of effective compensation and supplementary livelihood restoration aid for all categories of project-affected entities, in line with mandatory and lender-prescribed performance requirements.
+Eligibility for compensation PR5 identifies 3 main categories of PAPs: • Those who have formal legal rights to the land (including customary & traditional rights recognised under national laws). • Those who do not have formal legal rights to land at the time of the census, but who have a claim to land that is recognised or recognisable under the national laws. • Those who have no recognisable PS 5 identifies 3 main categories of PAPs: • Those who have formal legal rights to the land or assets they occupy or use. • Those who do not have formal legal rights to land or assets, but have a claim to land that is recognised or recognisable under national law. • Those who have no recognizable legal right or claim to the land or assets that they occupy or use.
+The Land Code and other pertinent legislation mandate the provision of compensation and transitional support for landholders with legitimate rights to land, exclusively.
+Furthermore, the presidential resolution issued for the Project provides that the Ministry of Energy is exempt from delivery of compensation for agricultural land subject to expropriation.
+Livelihood restoration measures, including compensation, transitional support and livelihood restoration initiatives will be provided for all PAPs, including those who do not have legal rights to productive land and common resources (e.g., informal herders in Nurobod district).
 However, the scope of compensation entitlements will differ according to the tenure status of each PAP.
 Furthermore, valuation standards and compensation eligibility criteria provided in national legislation (preceding the Presidential Resolution), will be upheld as a basis for asset inventory and valuation surveys, to meet lender performance requirements.